Inside the Tunis Art Scene: Galleries, Residencies, and Creative Spaces

 40 rue Kouttab Louzir, Dar Bach Hamba, Medina of Tunis

-L’Art Rue was founded in 2006 by dancer and choreographer duo Selma and Sofiane Ouissi as a center for creation, experimentation and research between practices and cultures.
-Although its location at the historic building of Dar Bach Hamba is in souk el Blatt (originally the souk for medicinal plants), L’Art Rue’s reach and activities go far beyond the alleys of Tunis’ medina.
-Its 6 programs are centered on art residencies, art and education, Dream City arts festival, lectures, and scholarships.
-Each program encourages artists to engage with the city of Tunis, its populations, its public and shared issues, and its democratic challenges.
+L’Art Rue was founded in 2006 by the dancer and choreographer duo Selma and Sofiane Ouissi as a space for creation, experimentation, and research across artistic practices and cultures.
+Based in the historic Dar Bach Hamba in Souk El Blat—once the souk for medicinal plants—its presence extends well beyond the alleys of the medina.

 Les Bâtisseurs, a fresco by Tunisian artist Atef Matallah on the facade of 32bis, inaugurated in May 2022.
 (Photo: Nicolas Fauqué)